-Mr. Javier Martí de Veses Estades is General Secretary.
+Mr. Javier Martí de Veses Estades is Secretary General.
 He is in charge of the Company's legal area, integrating Legal Advice, Regulatory Affairs, and Internal Auditing and Risk Control.
-He is also Secretary of the Board of Directors and Chairman of the Ethics and Compliance Committee.
+He is also Secretary of the Board of Directors.
 He has been working in the Cellnex Group since 1998, when he took charge of Legal Advice in the former Retevisión, and since then he has held a number of different positions within the organization.
 He graduated in Law from the University of Barcelona and also has a Master in Business Legal Assessment from the Instituto de Empresa of Madrid.